Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 - Check if the project title was changed to "Project1";
 - Finally, a cleanup sequence was used to delete the newly created project.

 #### 1.5.4.
-Sneak Path - (Project Created, Valid Keyboard input)
+Sneak Path - (App Idle or Playing, Valid Keyboard input)

-In this sneak path, we want to **assess** that if given an event of `Valid Keyboard Input`, the application doesn't change its state.
+In this sneak path, we want to **assess** that if the event  `Valid Keyboard Input` occurs, the application doesn't change its state.
 Changing the state by typing any key is not an intuitive behavior for the user unless this action is a shortcut that was documented.

 The test was performed in the following way:
+- Firstly, we bring the App to the initial state;

-- Firstly, a project was created;
+- Then a project is created;
 - It's checked if the project was created with success in the `Project Created` State;
+- The "Enter" key is pressed to accept the default title of the project, which brings us back to the `App Idle or Playing` state;
-- The **Edit Title** action is **NOT** performed.
-Instead, we induced a **Valid Keyboard Input**;
+- We induce a **Valid Keyboard Input** from this state;
-- Upon the input of a **Valid Keyboard input** the test fails, since it transits from the **Project Created** to the **Project Title Edition**.
+- Upon the input of a **Valid Keyboard input** the test fails, since it transits to the **Project Title Edition**.
 In other words, by clicking in any letter in the keyboard, or any `Valid Keyboard Input`, the edition of the project title is automatically started.

-As metioned before, this behavior isnt' desired, since it is not intuitive for the user, and might cause many undesired editions by accident.
+As mentioned before, this behavior isn't desired, since it is not intuitive for the user, and might cause many undesired editions by accident.
+Furthermore we noticed that it is inconsistent - sometimes, if we click near other cells of the App, the `Valid Keyboard Input` will trigger the edition of other fields.

 ## 2. Edit time